128technology/docs/docs/config_STEP.md

 ```
 Note that the effective values are those in the adjacency.
 The adjacency configuration may be auto-generated or manually configured.
 The values configured in the neighborhood have no direct effect on the router behavior, they only provide the input for instantiating adjacency objects.

-If `sla-metrics-moving-average-sample-size` or `sla-metrics-significance-threshold` is not configured, the default values will be used.
-Likewise, if `sla-metrics-increase-report-delay` or `sla-metrics-decrease-report-delay` is not configured, the default configuration is in effect.
+If `moving-average-sample-size` or `significance-threshold` is not configured, the default values will be used.
+Likewise, if `increase-report-delay` or `decrease-report-delay` is not configured, the default configuration is in effect.

 ### Router District Settings
 The rate limit parameters for peer path SLA updates to the STEP router document can be configured for each router.
 The router can use different values on a per-district basis: